Ivan Semwanga: Philanthropy

 Ivan was considered to be the chairman of Ugandans in South Africa.
 He helped several needy people in both South Africa and Uganda.
 Three weeks before his death, he visited the underprivileged kids in M-Lisa orphanage, Nsambya.
 On his visit, he donated household items like bags of rice, sugar, soap, cooking oil and many other basic needs to the orphans.
 He also gave each orphan Ugandan Shs20, 000 before returning to South Africa where he died.

 Early on, Ivan gave the Uganda National Football team (Uganda Cranes) Uganda Shs10m in cash during the African Cup of Nation match between Uganda and Ghana.
 He also promised the team Uganda Shs5m for all the goals they scored.
 Within 90minutes, the Uganda Cranes had beaten Ghana before they crossed to a penalty shoot-out.
 Furthermore, Ivan once sponsored 10 fans with all expenses from South Africa to Uganda to watch the Uganda VS Zambia game live at Mandela National Stadium (Namboole).

 Death

 Ivan suffered a heart attack after leaving Uganda.
-Before his departure to South Africa, Ivan helped the disadvantaged children in Nsambya and then concluded with Blankets & Wines event together with the rich gang members.
+Before his departure to South Africa.
 Ivan was admitted at Steve Biko Hospital in Pretoria where his ex-wife; Zari took care of him.
 He later died on Thursday, 25 May 2017 morning.